 Why Plant in the Fall?

 Glad you asked!
 It’s the prime time to plant trees, shrubs, and spring wildflowers in southern Arizona.
-From late September through early December soil temperatures are still warm, encouraging root growth and development.
+From late September through early December, soil temperatures are still warm, encouraging root growth and development.
 Planting now allows plants to become established before next summer’s heat sets in.
 Also, with cooler temperatures, plants need less water and it is a much more forgiving time of year to put new plants in the ground.
 If you forget to water just one day in the summer, your new plants can be toast.
 From the fall season through spring, water newly planted plants once every 3-4 days and gradually increase the number of days between watering as plants get established.
 Wondering how to plant?
 How deep to dig the hole?
 How to use mulch?
-Be sure to visit our Water – Plant It Wisely site for plant selection tips, and proper planting instructions.
+Be sure to visit our Water – Plant It Wisely site for plant selection tips and proper planting instructions.

 Always Plan Before You Plant

-Planning is essential if you want an attractive, easy to maintain, and functional home landscape.
+Planning is essential if you want an attractive, easy-to-maintain, and functional home landscape.
 Make sure to look at mature plant size and characteristics to determine if their fit and function will work well in your yard.

-Water – Use It Wisely Arizona partners have put together great information on saving water outdoors that includes interactive watering guides, landscaping ideas, low-water-use plants and more.
-Also, be sure to explore the event calendar on the Water – Use It Wisely home page and find out the fall landscape workshops we have going on this season!
+Water – Use It Wisely Arizona partners have put together great information on saving water outdoors that includes interactive watering guides, landscaping ideas, low-water-use plants, and more.
+Also, be sure to explore the event calendar on the Water – Use It Wisely home page and find out about the fall landscape workshops we have going on this season!

 What are the Benefits of Low-Water-Use Plants?